 Create a new file and take note of the file dimension (w x h), in my case the "home" graphic is 144 x 58px.
 Ultimate CSS Gradient Generator - ColorZilla.com. /* Permalink - use to edit and share this gradient: */ background: #1e5799; /* Old browsers */ background: -moz-linear-gradient(top, #1e5799 0%, #2989d8 50%, #207cca 51%, #7db9e8 100%); /* FF3.6+ */

 Powerful CSS-Techniques For Effective Coding.
 Advertisement Sometimes being a web-developer is just damn hard.
 Particularly coding is often responsible for slowing down our workflow, reducing the quality of our work and sleepless nights with pizza and coffee laying around the laptop.
 Reason: with a number of incompatibility issues and quite creative rendering engines it sometimes takes too much time to find a workaround for some problem without addressing browsers with quirky hacks.
 And that’s where ready-to-use solutions developed by other designers come in handy.
 One year ago we’ve published the post with 53 CSS-Techniques You Couldn’t Live Without where we provided references to the most useful CSS-techniques which are often used in almost every project.
-Over the last year we’ve been observing what’s happening with the CSS-based web-development, and we collected most useful CSS-techniques we’ve stumbled upon — for us and for our readers.